-It is possible to fail a drug test from secondhand smoke if you have been exposed to it continuously or if the exposure takes place in extreme lack of ventilation.
+It is possible to fail a drug test from secondhand smoke if you have been exposed to it continuously or if the exposure takes place in an extreme lack of ventilation like a garage or basement, etc.

 Some studies state that frequent exposure to MMJ smoke may cause nonsmokers to experience the drug effects and may sometimes be slightly impaired.

-Here, the potency of the drug also plays a role.
-For instance, if a nonsmoker passively inhales smoke from low potent MMJ, there are least chances of tracing THC in the blood or urine to fail a drug test.
+The potency of the drug also plays a role.
+For instance, if a nonsmoker passively inhales smoke from low-potent MMJ, there are least chances of tracing THC in the blood or urine to fail a drug test.

-Contrarily, if the nonsmoker is exposed to high potent MMJ, it may be possible to detect within a few hours of exposure if the THC is high enough to meet the cut-off levels.
+Contrarily, if the nonsmoker is exposed to highly potent MMJ, it may be possible to detect within a few hours of exposure if the THC is high enough to meet the cut-off levels.

 Table of Contents